goauthentik/authentik/website/integrations/sources/azure-ad/index.md

 Using the following process you can auto-enroll your users without interaction, and directly control the mapping Azure attribute to authentik. attribute.

-1. Create a new _Expression Policy_ see [here](../../../docs/policies/) for details.
+1. Create a new _Expression Policy_ (see [here](../../../docs/policies/) for details).
-2. Choose _azure-ad-mapping_ as name
+2. Use _azure-ad-mapping_ as the name.
-3. Add the following code and adjust to your needs
+3. Add the following code and adjust to your needs.

 ```python
 # save existing prompt data